aakash30jan/Couette-Poiseuille_FlowCode/README.md

 ## Build:
-1. Extract "cpFlow.tar"
+1. Extract `cpFlow.tar`
 2. Please do not modify the directory structure
-3. Navigate to "src"
+3. Navigate to `src`
-4. Build with "make"
+4. Build with `make`
-5. Use "make clean" to clean previous build, if required
+5. Use `make clean` to clean previous build, if required

 ## Execution
-1. After successfull build, execute "./cpFlow.exe"
+1. After successfull build, execute `./cpFlow.exe`
-2. Navigate to "../Simulated_Data" directory to check the generated data.
+2. Navigate to `../Simulated_Data` directory to check the generated data.
-3. If auto-plotting was enabled, the plot can be found by navigating to "../Generated_Plots" directory.
+3. If auto-plotting was enabled, the plot can be found by navigating to `../Generated_Plots` directory.

 ## Notes:
-1. To enable auto-plotting(from parameters.f90), Python 2.7 along with the mentioned libraries are required
+1. To enable auto-plotting(from `parameters.f90`), Python 2.7 along with the mentioned libraries are required
-2. "cleanUp.sh" in the Experimental Data directory is a script to rename the original data files and make it python-friendly
+2. `cleanUp.sh` in the Experimental Data directory is a bash script to rename the original data files and make it python-friendly

 ## Example Output:
 ```sh